MansourSol/Project-RNA-Angles/README.md

 # Project-RNA-Angles

-The goal of this project is to predict the alpha angles of an RNA sequence frolm a fasta file that will be returned in a json file.
+The goal of this project is to predict the alpha angles of an RNA sequence from a fasta file that will be returned in a json file.

 Inside this git project are multiple folders :
 - DATA